chandanadinnipati/LifeSkills/Learning_Process.md

 ## 5.What are some of the actions you can take going forward to improve your learning process?

-- Identify What I need to Learn
+- I will develop learning in focus mode
-- Know Why I need to Learn
+- Identify what and why I need to Learn
-- Find the resources to learn
+- Set time for learning thing
-- Note important points
+- Overcoming Procrastination by doing work on time
-- Practise on it
+- practise what I learn and review it